huangc909/teachers-planner/README.md

 - List will appear when clicking on previous day, then next day, then back on previous day.
 This bug will be fixed so that going through the dates will run smoothly.
 - Previous and next days can only be viewed for a specific month in Version 1, but in Version 2a users will be able to keep clicking the previous and next day buttons for all months
 - Current to-do list no matter which school year is selected will display this school year's dates, but this will be fixed in Version 2a.
+- Loading of school year takes a few seconds.
+Version 2a will have a "Loading..." text for those few seconds.

 ## Upcoming Release Features for Version 2